Book of Zechariah: Chapters 1 to 6

-The book begins with a preface, which recalls the nation's history, for the purpose of presenting a solemn warning to the present generation.
-Then follows a series of eight visions, succeeding one another in one night, which may be regarded as a symbolical history of Israel, intended to furnish consolation to the returned exiles and stir up hope in their minds.
+The book begins with a preface in verses 1:1-6, which recalls the role of the "former prophets" in calling Israel in times past to repentance.
+Then follows a series of eight visions succeeding one another in one night, which may be regarded as a symbolical history of Israel, intended to furnish consolation to the returned exiles and to stir up hope in their minds.
+These visions include seeing four horses, four horns and four craftsmen, a man with a measuring line, Joshua the High Priest, a gold lampstand and two olive trees, a flying scroll and a woman in a basket, and four chariots.
 The symbolic action, the crowning of Joshua, describes how the kingdoms of the world become the kingdom of God's Messiah.

+The German commentators Carl Friedrich Keil and Franz Delitzsch enumerate seven visions, arguing that the visions conventionally numbered as the sixth and the seventh are better treated as a single vision.

 Chapters 7 and 8

-Chapters Zechariah 7 and Zechariah 8, delivered two years later, are an answer to the question whether the days of mourning for the destruction of the city should be kept any longer, and an encouraging address to the people, assuring them of God's presence and blessing.
+Two years after the initial visions, chapters 7 and 8 are delivered.
+They are an answer to the question whether the days of mourning for the destruction of the city should be kept any longer.
+The answer is addressed to the entire people, assuring them of God's presence and blessing.

 Chapters 9 to 14

-This section consists of two "oracles" or "burdens":
+This section consists of two "oracles" or "burdens": the opening words of both chapter 9 and chapter 12 (and also the first chapter of Malachi) announce "The burden of the word of the Lord".